Boyce–Codd normal form: Relation with 3NF tables

 Note that even though in the above table Start time and End time attributes have no duplicate values for each of them, we still have to admit that in some other days two different bookings on court 1 and court 2 could start at the same time or end at the same time.
 This is the reason why {Start time} and {End time} cannot be considered as the table's superkeys.

+The table's candidate keys are: